Last Updated: August 9, 2021

 Cloud technology makes retailing more consumer-friendly.
 It is mainly used to increase access, lower prices, and reduce costs for customers.
 70% of experts say cloud will be a major factor in the industry in 2020, with a further 23% saying it will be a moderate factor.
 In a period of 5 years, the importance of cloud services in retail grew five-fold.

-How important is cloud in supporting sectors of the retail industry?
+How important is the cloud in supporting sectors of the retail industry?
 58% of experts say it’s very important in “reducing costs of goods and services”, 49% place the same importance on “helping new companies grow” and 48% for “increasing access to retail”.

 The manufacturing industry was expected to spend $5.18 billion on cloud computing platforms in 2019.
 This helped it maintain a 23% growth rate over the past few years.
 At the same time, global spending on cloud enterprise resource planning (ERP) software is predicted to increase from $19.1 billion in 2017 to $28.8 billion by 2028, attaining a CAGR of 7%.

 The cloud adoption rate in manufacturing is simply staggering.
 According to IDC, the biggest spender on public cloud services in 2018 was discrete manufacturing with nearly $20 billion.
 Process manufacturing also spent more than $10 billion.
 As cloud computing brings greater speed and accuracy to manufacturing operations, the numbers are expected to grow further.